p5-yz/fun-low-bar/README.md

 ## Super Advanced Tasks

-- Pick some more lodash functions yourself to re-implement with TDD
+- Pick some more lodash functions yourself (from the `Arrays` or `Collections` sections of their documentation) to re-implement with TDD.